Documentation v1

 Sends succeed in test mode but fail in live mode

-Test keys use SMTP and don't require Cloudflare credentials.
+Test keys (eftest_) use SMTP and don't require Cloudflare credentials.
 Live keys use Cloudflare Email Sending — ensure CF_API_TOKEN has the correct permissions and the sender domain is verified.
 See the Cloudflare token guide →

 Database errors in logs